unicode-org/message-format-wg/spec/syntax.md

 ### Variants

 A **_variant_** is a keyed _pattern_.
-The keys are used to match against the selector expressions defined in the `match` statement.
+The keys are used to match against the _selectors_ defined in the `match` statement.
 The key `*` is a "catch-all" key, matching all selector values.

 ```abnf